cabeywic/llmcxt/README.md

 - Ignore files based on .cxtignore or .gitignore patterns
 - Colorized output for better readability
 - Easy cleanup with a delete command
+- Automatically copy generated context to clipboard (optional)
+- View list of files in the current context

 ## Installation